druedaro/druedaro/README.md

 ## **👋 Hi there!
 I'm David Rueda Rosas**

 Welcome to my GitHub profile!
 I'm a **Frontend Developer specializing in React**, with a strong passion for creating **intuitive and modern user interfaces**.
-Continuous learning is my driving force 🚀 and I enjoy building responsive and accessible web applications.
+Continuous learning is my driving force 🚀 and I enjoy building responsive, user-centered and SEO web experiences.

 ### **🎯 About Me**
 I'm a passionate developer who believes in writing clean, maintainable code and creating exceptional user experiences.
 Currently focused on mastering React and modern frontend technologies, I enjoy tackling complex problems and turning ideas into interactive web applications.